Modal

 }

-method returns the modal state which will be either closed
+The state method returns the modal state which will be either closed or open:

 if (modal.state() === 'closed')